Malta in the Eurovision Song Contest 2018: Competing entries

 Artists and composers were able to submit their entries between 30 June 2017 and 1 September 2017.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Artists were able to submit as many songs as they wished, however, they could only compete with a maximum of one in the final.
 2017 national final winner Claudia Faniello was unable to compete due to a rule that prevented the previous winner from competing in the following competition.
 129 entries were received by the broadcaster.
 On 15 September 2017, PBS announced a shortlist of 30 entries that had progressed through the selection process.
 The sixteen songs selected to compete in the final were announced on 11 October 2017.
-Among the selected competing artists was former Maltese Eurovision entrant Richard Micallef who represented Malta in the 2014 contest as member of the group Firelight.
+Among the selected competing artists was former Maltese Eurovision entrant Richard Micallef who represented Malta in 2014 as member of the group Firelight.